adscorp100/mdhomecarebuild/src/content/blog/guide-buying-selling-donating-second-hand-disability-equipment-australia-2025.md

 ## 1. Introduction: Accessing Affordable Disability Equipment in Australia

 Acquiring new disability equipment and mobility aids often represents a significant financial outlay for many Australians.1 Fortunately, the second-hand market offers a viable and cost-effective alternative, enabling individuals to access necessary equipment without the substantial expense of brand-new items.
 This comprehensive guide serves as a central resource for navigating the process of buying, selling, and donating used disability equipment across Australia.
+For information on specific suppliers, you can also read our guides on [Surgical House](/blog/surgical-house-ndis-equipment-guide) and [Independent Living Centres](/blog/independent-living-centres-ndis-support-australia).

 The focus extends beyond simply finding items; it delves into crucial considerations such as safety checks, understanding the implications of National Disability Insurance Scheme (NDIS) funding, and identifying reputable sources for these transactions.
 Engaging with the second-hand market presents a dual advantage: buyers can achieve considerable savings, while sellers can recoup some of their initial costs or ensure their no-longer-needed equipment benefits someone else.2 This approach also fosters sustainability by reducing waste and promoting a circular economy within the healthcare sector.